Easy Homemade Triple Chocolate Pudding Recipe

 Homemade chocolate pudding was a regular treat in my house when I was growing up.
 We regularly enjoyed creamy, decadent pots of creamy chocolate deliciousness.
 My Mother always made her own special chocolate pudding, and after a conversation about it recently, she couldn't find the recipe or recall exactly how she made it.
 So, I set about to create a decadent chocolate pudding that was close to the flavor and texture that I could recall eating as a little girl.
 This recipes comes very close and I've passed on the love of homemade chocolate pudding to my own sons.
 Whether it's a chocolate banana pudding or a decadent filling for a chocolate cream pie, there are never any complaints.

-When it comes to chocolate, in my opinion, too much of a good thing is, well, wonderful.
-So, in this recipe I chose to use a triple chocolate combination flavor.
-Silky homemade triple chocolate pudding is only a few steps away and you may have everything you need in your pantry right now.
-My suggestion is, run, don’t walk to the kitchen.
+When it comes to chocolate, in my opinion, too much of a good thing is well, wonderful.
+So in this recipe I chose to use a triple chocolate combination flavor.
+The beauty of this recipe is, that it uses pantry ingredients making this kind of down home dessert option only a few steps away.

-- I especially like to serve this pudding with fresh berries and a dollop of whipped cream.
+- Serving Suggestions: I especially like to serve this pudding with fresh berries and a dollop of whipped cream.